MatthiesC/SingleTopClassifier/README.md

 ## Preliminaries

 * Store UHH2 input ntuples into `samples` directory.
+This done by `source ReceiveNtuples.sh`.
-* A `workdir` directory will be created automatically if not existing.
+* Do `python GetInputs.py'. `A `workdir` directory will be created automatically if not existing.
 It will contain `.npy` files etc.

 ## DNN configuration